christophenoel/geozarr-spec/geozarr-spec.md

 * Path is an integer that describes the zoom level
 * Path is the relative path the Zarr group which holds the same DataArray variable (based on name)
-* Resolution (m / pixel) is RECOMMENDED to infer the required zoom level
-* Zoom levels should be provided from highest to lowest resolution
+* Zoom levels should be provided from lowest to highest resolutions
 * First level path MUST reference to itself or can be omitted.

-The recommended zoom strategy is to provide level 0 as 256x256 pixels covering the entire world, and the The scale is doubled on each zoom level as per https://wiki.openstreetmap.org/wiki/Zoom_levels .
+The REQUIRED zoom strategy is to provide level 0 as 256x256 pixels covering the entire world, and the The scale is doubled on each zoom level as per https://wiki.openstreetmap.org/wiki/Zoom_levels .

 ```diff
 (mandatory items in red, optional items in green)